podio/podio-dotnet/sessions/index.md

     }
 }
 {% endhighlight %}
 The above class is included in the Podio-dotnet library out of box.
-You just need to instantiate it and pass in when you initialze the Podio class.
+You just need to initialize it and pass in when you initialze the Podio class.
 See below.
-You can do your own implementation of IAuthStore interface if you need to store access token in database or whereever.
+You can do your own implementation of IAuthStore interface if you need to store access tokens in database or elsewhere.

 {% highlight csharp startinline %}
 using PodioAPI;